-- (a) A person shall prepare and submit to the Department an assessment plan within 60 days after one of the following occurs: - (1) Data obtained from monitoring by the Department or the person indicates a significant change in the quality of groundwater or surface water from background levels determined under § 290.301(a)(2) (relating to water quality monitoring) at any downgradient monitoring point. - (2) Laboratory analysis of one or more public or private water supplies indicates groundwater or surface water contamination that could reasonably be attributed to the coal ash placement. - (b) The person is not required to conduct an assessment under this section if one of the following applies: - (1) Within 10 working days after receipt of sample results indicating groundwater or surface water degradation, the person resamples the affected monitoring points and analysis from resampling shows, to the Department's satisfaction, that groundwater or surface water degradation has not occurred. - (2) Within 20 working days after receipt of sample results indicating groundwater or surface water degradation, the person demonstrates that the degradation was caused entirely by seasonal variations or activities unrelated to coal ash placement. - (c) The assessment plan shall specify the manner in which the person will determine the existence, quality, quantity, areal extent and depth of groundwater or surface water degradation and the rate and direction of migration of contaminants.
-An assessment plan shall be prepared and sealed by an expert in the field of hydrogeology who is a licensed professional geologist in the Commonwealth.
-The plan must contain the following information:
+- (a) A person shall prepare and submit to the Department an assessment plan within 60 days after one of the following occurs: - (1) Data obtained from WATER QUALITY monitoring by the Department or the person indicates [a] STATISTICALLY significant DEGRADATION [change in the quality of groundwater or surface water from background levels determined under § 290.301(a)(2) (relating to water quality monitoring) at any downgradient monitoring point].
+STATISTICAL EVALUATION OF WATER QUALITY MONITORING DATA SHALL BE MADE USING ONE OR MORE OF THE METHODS IN 40 CFR §§ 258.53(g) AND (h). - (2) Laboratory analysis of one or more public or private water supplies indicates groundwater or surface water contamination that could reasonably be attributed to the coal ash placement is occurring.

+- (b) [The person is not required to conduct an] AN assessment under this section SHALL CONSIST OF CHEMICAL DATA AND A SUPPORTING NARRATIVE, if one of the following applies: - (1) Within 10 working days after receipt of sample results indicating groundwater or surface water degradation, the person resamples the affected monitoring points and analysis from resampling shows, to the Department's satisfaction, that groundwater or surface water degradation has not occurred. - (2) Within 20 working days after receipt of sample results indicating groundwater or surface water degradation, the person demonstrates that the degradation was caused [entirely] by seasonal variations or activities unrelated to coal ash placement. - (c) The assessment plan shall specify the manner in which the person will determine the existence, quality, quantity, areal extent and depth of groundwater or surface water degradation and the rate and direction of migration of contaminants.
+An assessment plan shall be prepared and sealed by [an expert in the field of hydrogeology who is a licensed] A professional geologist LICENSED TO PRACTICE in the Commonwealth.
+The plan must contain the following information: - (1) For wells, lysimeters, borings, pits, piezometers, springs, seeps, mine discharges and other assessment structures or devices, the number, location, size, casing type and depth, as appropriate.
+If the assessment points are wells, they shall be constructed in accordance with §§ 290.302 and 290.303 (relating to number, location and depth of monitoring points; and standards for wells and casing of wells). - (2) The sampling and analytical methods for the parameters to be evaluated. - (3) The evaluation procedures, including the use of previously gathered groundwater or surface water quality and quantity information, to determine the concentration, rate and extent of groundwater or surface water degradation from the facility.